LeFalko/detect_CS/README.md

 &nbsp;

 ## <a name="labeling">STEP1: Labeling your data</a>
-This is how the GUI should look when opening it for the first time:
+This is how the launching page of EPICS should look like:

 ![](./img/Screenshot1.png)

 <a name="data-format"></a>